NUCS349/coronavirus-2020/README.md

 - `exp/knn_diff.py`: Uses the difference between day to day in case numbers to to find the most similar country to the chosen one.
 It has the same hyperparameters as before.
+- `exp/knn_dist_diff.py`: This is time-series data so there may be delays between different countries that the other two experiments won't capture.
+In this experiment, we take the difference between days, normalize it, and finally take the histogram of the data.
+This produces a distribution across the differences (the spikes or drops in cases from day to day).
+We use this as a feature vector to do k-nearest neighbor.

 One option is to explore the hyperparameters of these scripts.
 You can also use these scripts as a basis for performing other prediction tasks, such as trying to predict the